jh3nd3rs0n/jargyle/src/site/markdown/reference/cli-help-info.md

           Specifies the server bound port of the reply

       socks.request.command=SOCKS_REQUEST_COMMAND
-          Specifies the command of the request.
-(Please see specific SOCKS protocol versions of this rule condition for acceptable values.)
+          Specifies the command of the request

       socks.request.desiredDestinationAddress=ADDRESS_RANGE
           Specifies the desired destination address of the request